Web Privacy based on Contextual Integrity: Measuring the Collapse of Online Contexts: The Collapse of Online Contexts on the Web

 Data, therefore, is never just data.
 Depending on the context, data can be healthcare data, educational data, or financial data, and each type of data should advance the purpose of its context.
 Healthcare data exist to improve health outcomes.
 Financial data flows should facilitate efficient allocation of capital.
 Gender-related data should promote gender interest and knowledge of data subjects.
 Each of these contexts has distinct guiding values and purposes.

 Based on the category of websites, we can assess their context and evaluate the purpose of user engagement, tagging users’ web history and site interactions to a context.
 It is a violation of privacy to share information outside original web contexts in ways that do not advance the purpose for which these contexts exist for users.
-Notice and consent choices are unable to capture the ways users' web history and site interaction data lead to the collapse of online contexts because actual data flows on the Web are beyond individual cognitive capacity \cite{Barocas2014BigDE,doi:10.1509/jppm.14.139}.
+Notice and consent choices are unable to capture the ways users' Web history and site interaction data lead to the collapse of online contexts because the complex data flows for content monetization on the Web are beyond individual cognitive capacity \cite{Barocas2014BigDE,doi:10.1509/jppm.14.139}.

 In times, violating contextual norms is virtuous since it advances a greater socially desired goal.
 Cases of whistleblowing, or the sharing of health information to mitigate a global pandemic can all be desired collapses of online contexts.
-But the collapse of contexts for user targeting and marketing purposes goes against users’ expectations and does not respect the norms in the original Web context users chose to engage in.
+But the collapse of contexts for user targeting and marketing purposes goes against users’ expectations and does not respect the norms in the original Web context.
 According to past surveys, users and consumers expect their online information flows to maintain the integrity of the context in which they operate \cite{Pew.2023}.